I arrived late to the island of Saint-Martin/Sint Maarten due to a six-hour flight delay. It was raining.

 Like Lennon and McCartney, the two sides may be better together than apart.

 Day Two: I drove around the island in the other direction, counterclockwise.
-A million tiny yellow butterflies filled the air like snow flurries.
+Millions of tiny yellow butterflies filled the air like snow flurries.
 Boys on bicycles tried to catch them with their hands.
-Stopped for the view from the hill overlooking Cole and Cay bays.
+I stopped for the view from the hill overlooking Cole and Cay bays.
 In Philipsburg on the Dutch side, I strolled the long boardwalk, mostly put off by the commerce.
 Every restaurant is pirate-themed, appropriately.
-The locals aggressively offer taxis, beach chairs, handmade baskets.
+The locals aggressively offer taxis, beach chairs, and handmade baskets.

 Back in French Marigot, the locals celebrated New Year’s Day with a free concert and fireworks over the harbor.